waterbearlang/waterbear/README.md

 # Bugs

+* When switching languages, clear the scripts
+* When saving and restoring, language matters - restore needed plugins
 * Make sure restore dialogue scrolls
 * Dragging block out of a Boolean socket doesn't restore select element
 * Clicking into an input doesn't select contents